Get Schooled

 Whose Income Do I Report On My FAFSA?

-Wondering which parent’s income to report on your FAFSA?
-We break that down for you here!
+Not sure which parent’s income to include on your FAFSA?
+We break it down for you.

 Financial Aid: Common Terms & Definitions